 The Finance Committee will develop and manage financial resources for cost sharing, product pricing, and strategies for future programming needs; oversight of quarterly financial reporting and monitoring; and draft the annual budget; and conduct vendor contract negotiations.

 Committee requires a Chair, Co-Chair and Recording Officer or Minute taker.
-Officer positions should be identified at the annual business meeting in June and then updated at user group meetings during the year as there are changes.
+Officer positions should be identified at the annual business meeting and then updated at user group meetings during the year as there are changes.

 Officer Terms/Rotation: No set term limits or rotation.